 3.5.1 For all incidents

 All records relating to incidents must be captured in an approved records management system, in accordance with the University’s Information and Records Management – Procedures.
+The IRT Leader is responsible for ensuring record keeping is conducted in an approved format.

 Hazards or residual risks, such as property or environmental damage that have the potential to cause injury, illness, or to affect core business facilities and services, are to be reported through USC’s maintenance reporting system.

 The University generally will keep information it obtains in the course of risk assessments and management of incidents confidential.
-Confidential information will be used only for the purpose of risk assessment and the management of incidents.
+Confidential information will only be used for the purpose of risk assessment and the management of incidents.

 Subject to limits of confidentiality (as per below), information about individuals will not be disclosed to any other person unless the individual concerned has given consent to its use.
 Release of information about an individual will normally require a written consent for disclosure, signed by the individual.